 Due to the higher frequencies present in recordings of induced events, the wavelengths are significantly shorter.
-Layers of sediment/basin infill close to the Earth's surface may exacerbate this, since velocities usually decrease rapidly in this case.
-Shorter wavelengths matter, because, other things being equal, it increases non-linearity.
-In essence, however, the degree to which the relation between the source parameters and the recorded waveforms is non-linear depends on the ratio between the nominal event-receiver separation and the wavelength.
-For example, consider (i) an induced seismic event at 3 km depth, an average P-wave velocity of 2.5 km/s, periods that range between 1 and 0.33 seconds, and event-receiver distances of 4 to 11 km (this study), and (ii) a tectonic event at 50 km depth, an average P-wave velocity of 5 km/s, periods between 100 and 15 seconds, and event-receiver distances of 200 to 1100 km (e.g., Fichtner and Simutė, 2018).
-These values correspond to ratios between event-receiver separation and wavelength that vary (approximately) between 2 and 14 (this study), and 1 to 14 (Fichtner and Simutė, 2018).
-As soon as shear waves are used to perform centroid-moment tensor inversions, however, the non-linearity in the induced seismic setting considered in this study increases relative to the tectonic case considered.
-This is due to the fact that Vp/Vs ratios are typically significantly higher in the near surface (i.e., the top 1 to 2 km) than at greater depth.
+Layers of sediment-basin infill close to the Earth's surface may exacerbate this, since velocities usually decrease rapidly in this case.
+Shorter wavelengths matter because, other things being equal, they increase nonlinearity.
+In essence, however, the degree to which the relation between the source parameters and the recorded waveforms is nonlinear depends on the ratio between the nominal event-receiver separation and the wavelength.
+For example, consider (i) an induced seismic event at 3 km depth, an average P-wave velocity of 2.5 km s^{-1} , periods that range between 1 and 0.33 s, and event-receiver distances of 4 to 11 km (this study), as well as (ii) a tectonic event at 50 km depth, an average P-wave velocity of 5 km s-1, periods between 100 and 15 s, and eventreceiver distances of 200 to 1100 km (e.g., Fichtner and Simute, 2018).
+These values correspond to ratios between event-receiver separation and wavelength that vary (approximately) between 2 and 14 (this study) and between 1 and 14 (Fichtner and Simute, 2018).
+As soon as shear waves are used to perform centroid-moment tensor inversions, however, the nonlinearity in the induced seismic setting considered in this study increases relative to the tectonic case considered.
+This is due to the fact that V_p/V_s ratios are typically significantly higher in the near surface (i.e., the top 1 to 2 km) than at greater depth.
 This is particularly the case in Groningen (e.g., Spetzler and Dost, 2017).

-In this study, the absence of a well-constrained prior and an increase in non-linearity receives significant attention.
+In this study, the absence of a well-constrained prior and an increase in nonlinearity receive significant attention.
 First, the challenge of a weaker prior is met by means of a workflow in which the initial prior is updated before running the HMC algorithm.
-In addition, multiple chains of the HMC variant are run sequentially, where the results of the current chain serve as priors for the next chain.
+In addition, multiple chains of the HMC variant are run sequentially, with the results of the current chain serving as priors for the next chain.
 This iterative HMC is meant to provide improved prior information resulting in an adequate linear approximation.
 We demonstrate the validity of our workflow using data from a synthetically generated induced earthquake, which was simulated using the velocity model of the Groningen subsurface.
 It should be understood that the proposed workflow is of interest for the characterization of induced seismic events in general.
-The Groningen case is merely chosen because of the quality and density at which the induced wavefields are sampled, and the relatively high resolution of the available velocity model.
+The Groningen case is merely chosen because of the quality and density at which the induced wavefields are sampled and the relatively high resolution of the available velocity model.